apache/calcite/site/_docs/howto.md

 * Set up signing keys as described above.
 * Make sure you are using JDK 1.7 (not 1.8).
 * Check that `README` and `site/_docs/howto.md` have the correct version number.
+* Check that `NOTICE` has the current copyright year.
 * Set `version.major` and `version.minor` in `pom.xml`.
 * Make sure build and tests succeed, including with `-P it,it-oracle`.
 * Make sure that `mvn javadoc:javadoc javadoc:test-javadoc` succeeds